NyteshadeXT/PF2e-Core-Vault/5-World/Points of Interest/Tidwod's.md

 > Explore the echoes of history within this location.
 What significant events have shaped its narrative?
 Unravel the tales engrained within its grounds, uncovering not just what happened, but also the narratives woven around these events.
 What stories persist, and are there misconceptions veiling the true essence of these historical moments?

 ## Notes
+The gnome jeweler charges a 5% exchange tax on all gems traded for coins, and will buy non-gem valuables at 30-50% of their true worth, depending upon the persuasiveness of his clients.